sourcegraph/sourcegraph-public-snapshot/docs/getting-started/index.md

 navtitle = "Getting started"
 +++

-Setting up Sourcegraph for your team is a breeze.
+Setting up Sourcegraph for your team is easy.
 Let's get started.

 # 1. Choose your cloud provider